 North American Veterinary Conference 2005

-Dr. Steven Hodes is being awarded a 2005 Alumni Recognition Award from the Kansas State University College of Veterinary Medicine.
+Dr. Steven Hodes was awarded a 2005 Alumni Recognition Award from the Kansas State University College of Veterinary Medicine.
 The award recognizes Hodes’ time and effort devoted to advancing veterinary medicine, and for being an exemplary role model for future veterinarians.

-The award will be presented at a K-State alumni reception during the North American Veterinary Conference Jan.
-9, at the Marriott Orlando World Center Hotel in Orlando, Fla.
+The award was presented at a K-State alumni reception during the North American Veterinary Conference Jan.
+9, 2005 at the Marriott Orlando World Center Hotel in Orlando, Fla.

 Hodes earned his undergraduate degree in zoology from Ohio University in 1973.
 In 1979, Hodes obtained his DVM from K-State.
 A life-long interest in biology and animals made a career in veterinary medicine a logical progression for him.